 By ignoring a foreclosure lawsuit, you are speeding up the foreclosure process.
 The mortgage lender will apply for a default judgment to move the matter to a foreclosure sale.
 If you have received a Breach Notice or a Florida foreclosure lawsuit, contact The Law Office of Richard S. Weinstein, P.A. online or by calling 561-745-3040 immediately.

 With over 40 years experience in the practice of law, attorney Richard S. Weinstein assists clients with the important financial situations in their lives, as well as civil litigation.
 Whether you are dealing with bankruptcy, real estate (both commercial and residential, including foreclosures and title insurance), estate planning, probate, or business formations, sales or mergers, Richard S. Weinstein is the attorney with the experience and knowledge you need!
-Call us at (561) 745-3040 or visit us at.
+Call us at (561) 745-3040 or visit his website at rweinsteinlaw.com.

 Law Office of Richard S. Weinstein, P.A.